 State Disability Insurance.
-State disability insurance (SDI) is paid by employees and covers approximately 13 million California workers.
+State Disability Insurance (SDI) is paid by employees and covers approximately 13 million California workers.
 Employees who work for multiple employers and earn income in excess of the wage base may file for a refund of excess contributions on the taxpayer's personal income tax return.

 Paid Family Leave.
-Paid Family Leave insurance is a component of SDI and extends disability compensation to cover individuals who take time off from work to care for a seriously ill child, spouse, parent, or domestic partner, or to bond with a new child.
-Employers are required to deduct the Paid Family Leave contributions from the wages of employees who are covered by the SDI program.
+Paid Family Leave (PFL) insurance is a component of the SDI program and is included in the SDI rate.
+The PFL extends disability compensation to cover individuals who take time off from work to care for a seriously ill child, spouse, parent, domestic partner, to bond with a new child, or a child in connection with adoption or foster care placement.
+Employers are required to withhold the PFL contributions from the wages of employees who are covered by the SDI program.

 Personal Income Tax Withholding.
-The EDD's tax branch administers the reporting, collection, and enforcement of personal income tax withholding.
-"Withholding" represents the money that employers are required to hold back from employees' wages.
-Amounts withheld are based on each employee's W-4 or DE-4, forms that are on file with each employer and that contain information regarding the tax status of the employee.
+The EDD's Tax Branch administers the reporting, collection, and enforcement of Personal Income Tax withholding.
+The "withholding" represents the money that employers are required to hold back from employees' wages.
+Amounts withheld are based on each employee's Form W-4 or DE-4, that are on file with each employer and that contain information regarding the tax status of the employee.